Nov. 18, 2024

 Wet

-2/3 cup cold butter, cut in small chunks
+2/3 cup cold butter, cut into small chunks

-2 tablespoons vegetable shortening (Use your measuring spoon and not the marks on the package for best accuracy!)
+2 tablespoons vegetable shortening (Use your measuring spoon, not the marks on the package, for best accuracy.)

 ~3 1/4 tablespoons ice water